ccnets-team/causal-rl/README.md

     - If there are security concerns or critical issues, contact our emergency team at support@ccnets.org.

 *Please be respectful and constructive in all interactions.*

+# LICENSE
+CAUSALRL is dual-licensed under the GNU General Public License version 3(GPLv3) and a separate Commercial License.

+Please consult the [LICENSE](./LICENSE/) files in the repository for more detailed information on the licensing of CAUSALRL.